-The HIT department offers an Associate in Applied Science in Health Information Technology.
-Also, there are three certificate programs available which include Medical Coding Certificate, and Medical Billing Certificate.
+The HIT department offers an Associate in Applied Science in Health Information Technology and a Medical Coding and Billing Certificate.

 Choose a day or evening program.

-We offer a full-time day and part-time evening A.A.S. degree and Medical Coding Certificate on the Des Plaines campus.
+We offer a full-time day and part-time evening A.A.S. degree on the Des Plaines campus.
 The evening program provides flexibility for people interested in this profession, especially for currently employed adults seeking additional skills or a new career.